Question86/Ergo_taskmaster/README.md

 ## How to use (2 minutes)
 1) Open any LLM (ChatGPT, Claude, Gemini, etc.)
-2) Copy-paste the full content of `one-paste.txt` into the chat and send it.
+2) Copy-paste the full content of `one-paste.txt`,  into the chat and send it.
 3) Answer the 4 profile questions.
 4) The TSV file `project_tasks_prioritized.tsv` is already provided with the paste. **Do not re-upload or re-paste it.**
    - Only if your LLM truly cannot access attached files: then paste the full TSV contents when (and only when) it asks.